Barbara Stokes

-Dr Barbara Stokes MB BCh BAO (20 December 1922 – 22 March 2009) was an Irish paediatrician and disability campaigner.
+Barbara Stokes (20 December 1922 – 22 March 2009) was an Irish paediatrician and disability campaigner.

 Early life and family

 Barbara Stokes was born in London on 20 December 1922.
 Her parents were Brigadier William Noel (died 1969) and Pauline Mary Stokes (née Reynolds).
 William was Irish, and her mother was English.
 Stokes would holiday in Ireland during the summer, and played in the Irish junior tennis championship as a teenager.
 She attended St Paul's Girls' School, Brook Green, London.
-Her uncle Adrian Stokes was a pathologist at University College London and Guy's Hospital, and it was from him that Stokes developed an interest in medicine with the two corresponding while he was a remote area of west Africa conducting research.
+Her uncle Adrian Stokes was a pathologist at University College London and Guy's Hospital, and it was from him that Stokes developed an interest in medicine with the two corresponding while he was in a remote area of west Africa conducting research.
 When Stoke's father retired from the Royal Army Ordnance Corps, the family returned to Dublin in the summer of 1939 and lived at Grianán, Baily, Howth.
 Stokes entered Trinity College Dublin in September 1939 to study medicine.

 Stokes graduated MB BCh BAO in 1945, training as a house physician at the Meath Hospital, Dublin.
 Her great-grandfather Whitley Stokes, great-uncle Sir William Stokes and uncle Henry Stokes had connections with Meath Hospital.
-On 10 February 1946 her car struck and killed a young boy on the Ballybough Road.
+On 10 February 1946, her car struck and killed a young boy on the Ballybough Road.
 Stokes was convicted of dangerous driving in August and was sentenced to two-months' imprisonment.
 This sentence was set aside after an appeal at the circuit court in October.
 In 1947, Stokes was awarded a certificate in public health by University College Dublin.
 She wished to become an epidemiologist but was prevented from doing so by the marriage bar.

 On 10 September 1946, Stokes married Dr Roderick O'Hanlon at University Church, St Stephen's Green, Dublin.
 He was an obstetrician and later assistant master of the Rotunda Hospital.
 They had three sons, Andrew, Paul and Denzil, two of whom predeceased her.
 She was widowed in 1980.